Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 ### Helpful Tips

 1. **DO NOT** copy/paste the whole configuration all at once to your device.
 Divide the configuration template into multiple sections.
 2. Always save your configuration with the `copy running-config startup-config` command.
-[Why?!](https://networkengineering.stackexchange.com/questions/52309/diffrence-between-wr-and-copy-running-config-to-startup-config#answer-52310)
+[See Why](https://networkengineering.stackexchange.com/questions/52309/diffrence-between-wr-and-copy-running-config-to-startup-config#answer-52310)

 ### TODOs